Composites#

 Examples

-This example removes one interaction, 'ac': -0.7, before embedding on a D-Wave system.
-Note that the lowest-energy sample for the embedded problem is unchanged {'a': 1, 'b': -1, 'c': -1} and this solution is found.
-However, the sample is attributed the energy appropriate to the bqm without thresholding.
+This example removes one interaction, ('a', 'c'): -0.7, before minor-embedding on a D-Wave quantum computer.
+Note that the lowest-energy sample for the embedded problem remains {'a': 1, 'b': -1, 'c': -1}, and this solution is found.
+The sample is attributed the energy appropriate to the BQM without thresholding.

 >>> import dimod